WhatsApp Flaw And The Spread of Fake News

 Discovered by security researchers at Israeli security firm Check Point, the flaws take advantage of a loophole in WhatsApp’s security protocols to change the content of the messages, allowing malicious users to create and spread misinformation or fake news from “what appear to be trusted sources.”

-The flaws reside in the way WhatsApp mobile application connects with the WhatsApp Web and decrypts end-to-end encrypted messages using the protobuf2 protocol.
+The Whatsapp flaw resides in the way WhatsApp mobile application connects with the WhatsApp Web and decrypts end-to-end encrypted messages using the protobuf2 protocol.

 The vulnerabilities could allow hackers to misuse the ‘quote’ feature in a WhatsApp group conversation to change the identity of the sender, or alter the content of someone else’s reply to a group chat, or even send private messages to one of the group participants (but invisible to other members) disguised as a group message for all.